pablomesenn/Caso-2-Diseno-de-Software/README.md

 - TensorFlow Serving (AI Model): Processes voice commands and generates step-by-step guides.
 - Third-Party Integrations (ERP, SaaS apps, Web apps): Connects with services like SAP, banking apps, Netflix, etc., to guide users through automated tasks.
 - Payment Gateway (Stripe, PayPal): Handles subscriptions and payments for premium plans.

+## Data Layer Design for Zathura

+**I. Structural - Infrastructure, Architecture, DevOps, DataOps**

+* **a) Data Topology:**
+    * Begin with a managed PostgreSQL service configured for high availability with a primary instance and read replicas.
+* **b) Big Data Repository:**
+    * Implement a data lake using Google Cloud Storage to store raw data from user interactions and AI processing.
+Integrate this with BigQuery for analytical purposes.
+* **c) Relational or NoSQL:**
+    * Primarily use PostgreSQL for the core application data.
+Supplement this with Cloud Firestore for specific needs:
+        * PostgreSQL: For structured data requiring ACID properties and complex queries.
+        * Cloud Firestore: For real-time updates, user presence.
+* **d) Tenancy, Permissions, Privacy, and Security:**
+    * Leverage Firebase Authentication for user authentication and authorization.
+    * Use PostgreSQL's role-based access control to manage data access within the database.
+    * Enforce encryption at rest using Cloud SQL's encryption features and in transit.
+    * Implement regular security audits and vulnerability scanning.
+* **e) Recovery and Fault Tolerance:**
+    * Utilize the automated backup and recovery features of Google Cloud SQL.
+    * Implement cross-region replication for disaster recovery.
+    * Establish clear Recovery Point Objectives (RPO) and Recovery Time Objectives (RTO).

+**II.
+Object-Oriented Design - Programming**

+* **a) Transactional via Statements or Stored Procedures:**
+    * Use a combination of both:
+        * Statements: For simple, dynamic queries and ORM interactions.
+        * Stored Procedures: For complex, performance-critical operations and reusable database logic.
+* **b) Use of ORM:**
+    * Employ an ORM.
+    * This will significantly improve development speed and maintainability.
+    * Choose an ORM that supports asynchronous operations and connection pooling.
+* **c) Layers for Control:**
+    * Strictly adhere to a layered architecture:
+        * DAL: Abstract database interactions.
+        * BLL: Enforce business rules and logic.
+        * Presentation Layer: Handle UI and user input.
+        * Implement connection pooling, transaction management, and robust error handling within the DAL.
+* **d) Use of Cache:**
+    * Integrate a caching layer using Cloud Memorystore (Redis).
+    * Use the cache-aside pattern for most data access.
+    * Consider caching frequently accessed data, API responses, and results of expensive computations.
+* **e) Drivers:**
+    * Use the recommended drivers for PostgreSQL:
+        * pg (Node.js)
+        * psycopg2 (Python)
+    * Ensure the drivers are up-to-date and configured for optimal performance.
+* **f) Data Design:**
+    * Prioritize database normalization to maintain data integrity.
+    * Use appropriate data types and indexing to optimize query performance.
+    * Design the database schema to be scalable and flexible to accommodate future changes.